Akuli/asda/docs/syntax.md

     Also, combining `outer` and `export` is not allowed.

-- **Assignment statements** are like `varname = value` without a `let`, but otherwise similar to let statements.
+- **Assignment statements** are like `varname = value` without a `let`, but otherwise similar to let statements without `export` or `outer`.
 They change the value of a variable.
 The new value has to be of the same type as the value that was given to the variable with `let`.